310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 Besides, it isn’t just the two of us.
 Anyone would get excited while talking about something they love!

-Don’t you also get that way whenever you mention Peachy and Thunder, Sengoku?
+Don’t you also get that way whenever you mention Momocchi and Thunder, Sengoku?
 {% endbubble %}

 {% bubble Shinobu %}